forrtproject/forrtproject.github.io/content/educators-corner/012-lessons-from-non-academic-jobs/index.md

 ## Five lessons from a non-academic job

-> One year after **leaving academia** and starting to work for a charity organisation.
+> It’s been one year after **leaving academia** and starting to work for a charity organisation.
 For a bit of context, I did my PhD in Psychology, after which I spent four years across two postdocs (one in France, one in England) and I got to the point where I could no longer see my career progress in academia.
 There are many reasons why I came to this crossroad, but above all, I realised that my passion is with research and data, and less so with the other aspects of academic life. **To my delight, my non-academic journey** so far has been full of development and challenges and here are some of the lessons I shared, with some additional thoughts.
 Here are five things I learnt:

 **The three *data* lessons**